| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 remove |

 Logical.
-Should the X and Y coordinates be removed from the dataframe after conversion to a spatial object? |
+Should the X and Y coordinates be removed from the data frame after conversion to a spatial object? |

 warn_dupl |